-The future of the Ripple in 2018 is rather promising.
+The future of Ripple in 2018 is quite promising.
 If, as we have seen in recent months, the fall of the main cryptocurrency leads to that of other virtual currencies, the Ripple still seems less dependent on Bitcoin than competing currencies.

 What allows us to predict at Ripple a radiant 2018 future is based on 3 key elements:

 1. The Ripple is less subject to speculation,